 |Uses online banking tools|

 |Account falls below $0|

-- Complex overdraft policy differences make it nearly impossible for customers to identify the most affordable account based on their particular usage habits.
-People who find themselves repeatedly overdrawing their accounts should consider alternative checking accounts, which either do not allow account overdrafts or charge relatively low overdraft fees.
-Cash Strapped consumers can save the most: $436 per year, on average.
+- People who find themselves repeatedly overdrawing their accounts can save $360 per year, on average, by switching to the right checking account.
 The one major tradeoff is that you might have to give up your paper checkbook.

 - The less money you have, the more a checking account will cost you.
-The average Cash Strapped consumer would incur roughly $522 in fees each year.
-Overdraft and insufficient funds fees add up quickly when times are tight, and it’s difficult to meet the direct deposit or minimum balance thresholds that many financial institutions require in order for customers to avoid monthly fees.
+The average Cash Strapped consumer would incur roughly $474 in fees each year.

 Average Annual Account Costs By Consumer Profile